thunderseethe/thunderseethe.github.io/content/posts/lowering-base-ir.md

 +++
-title = "Part 5a: Lowering our AST" date = "2025-01-19T00:00:00Z"
-author = "thunderseethe"
-tags = ["Programming Languages", "Lowering"] series = ["Making a Language"] keywords = ["Programming Languages", "Compiler", "Lowering", "Elaboration", "IR", "System F", "DeBruijn Index"] description = "Lowering our typed AST into an Intermediate Representation"
+title = "Part 5a: Lowering our AST into an intermediate representation" date = "2025-01-19T00:00:00Z" author = "thunderseethe" tags = ["Programming Languages", "Lowering"] series = ["Making a Language"] keywords = ["Programming Languages", "Compiler", "Lowering", "Elaboration", "IR", "System F", "DeBruijn Index"] description = "Lowering our typed AST into a System-F based IR" draft = true
 +++

 We've been in type checking so long it's becoming a tar pit deep enough to rival picking a parser.